Post by Wade Vagle

 To meet the rugged terrain and speed requirements of tanks, much of Shigley's study focused on the foot-paths of mechanisms.
 Below is Shigley's diagram of foot-path types, with type E representing his ideal type for rugged terrain and fast speeds.

-In his feasibility study, Shigley advised investigating 4-bar linkage configurations as a first step, and referenced Hrones-Nelson's atlas of hundreds of 4-bar linkage coupler curves, which must have been a vital resource for mechanical engineers in the days before personal computers.
-Below is about the best 4-bar linkage configuration Dr. Shigley foud, but it doesn't step high enough for rugged terrain.
+In his feasibility study, Shigley advised investigating 4-bar linkages as a first step, and referenced Hrones-Nelson's atlas of hundreds of 4-bar linkage coupler curves, which must have been a vital resource for mechanical engineers in the days before personal computers.
+Below is about the best 4-bar linkage configuration Dr. Shigley found, but it doesn't step high enough for rugged terrain.

-Shigley showed how the mechanism could be improved by allowing a joint to slide along a cam groove, but we wanted a mechanism that could be prototyped in LEGO, so, instead we modified Shigley's 4-bar linkage by linking two of the mechanisms in front/back leg pairs, such that the rear leg lifted the front foot and vice versa.
-This opened up many possibilities for optimizing as shown here - below is an example.
+Shigley showed how the mechanism could be improved by allowing a joint to slide along a cam groove, but we wanted a mechanism that could be prototyped in LEGO.
+So, instead we experimented with pairing two 4-bar linkages into a combined 10-bar linkage with front and back legs, such that the rear leg lifted the front foot and vice versa.
+This increased the step-height significantly, as shown below.

 Below is Prof Shigley's feasibility study, a 1960 Popular Science article discussing it, and the Hrones Nelson Atlas of four bar linkage coupler curves.